scrtlabs/SecretNetwork/docs/using-governance.md

 1. If in the voting period the proposal gets 1/3 `NoWithVeto` out of all votes, excluding Abstain votes (So `NoWithVeto` needs to be 1/3 out of all `Yes`, `No` & `NoWithVeto` ).
 2. If in the voting period less than 1/3 of voting power votes (== The proposal won't reach a quorum).

-Anyone can deposit for a proposal, even if you have 0 `uSCRT` tokens staked/delegated/bonded.
+Anyone can deposit for a proposal, even if you have 0 `SCRT` tokens staked/delegated/bonded.

 ## Query Deposits